citizenlabsgr/website/content/_index.md

 ---
 title: "Citizen Labs"
-featured_image: '/static/images/light-festival.jpg'
+description: "A place for crazy innovation and citizen engagement focused on improving our community."
-description: "A place for innovation and citizen engagement focused on improving our community."
+featured_image: '/images/hero-light-festival.jpg'
 ---